malcolmsailor/efficient_rhythms/docs/settings.md

     sequence](#note-on-per-voice-sequences-and-other-looping-sequences)
     of sequences of numbers.

-    If a number, only attack times that are 0 modulo this number will have consonance settings applied.
+    If a number, only onset times that are 0 modulo this number will have consonance settings applied.
 For example, if `consonance_modulo == 1`, then every quarter-note beat will have consonance settings applied, but pitches *between* these beats will not.

-    If a sequence of numbers, the sequence of numbers defines a loop of attack times at which consonance settings will be applied.
+    If a sequence of numbers, the sequence of numbers defines a loop of onset times at which consonance settings will be applied.
 The largest number in the sequence defines the loop length.
 For example, if `consonance_modulo == [1, 1.5, 2]`, then consonance settings will be applied at beats 0, 1, 1.5, 2, 3, 3.5, 4, 5, etc.